SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/config-library.md

 List of config variables set via the App Builder Console as configured by the user.

+You can access them under the `customization-api` module via tha named export `$config`.

 <api>

 <method>

+---

 ## APP_NAME: string